-Michael Morishita developed Cook of Be Cooked! for Bandai Namco Games and played the game to perfection, cooking a chicken and broccoli stir-fry from the Food Network’s “How To Boil Water” cookbook.
+Michael Morishita developed Cook or Be Cooked! for Bandai Namco Games and played the game to perfection.
 Well, nearly to perfection; he messed up on purpose to prove there were consequences to poor cooking, even in a video game.
 Symon pointed out, “I can fail miserably in the game and not suffer the consequences of having to buy a new batch of chicken.”

 Symon said that beginning November 3, you’ll be able to “cook Food Network worthy meals in your own home” on equipment that mimics real life.
 Of course in real life, your dishes aren’t judged by Susie Fogelson and Mory Thomas of the Food Network.